Low-carb diets are very effective. That is a scientific fact.

-Bottom Line: There is no proven benefit to eating many small meals throughout the day.
+Summary There is no proven benefit to eating many, small meals throughout the day.
 Try eating fewer meals and consider giving intermittent fasting a shot.

 For people who are able to control themselves, having cheat meals or days every now and then may be fine.